 - 1. Complete the University General Education Curriculum requirements. - 2.
-Complete the Department and Major Curriculum requirements. - 3.
-Complete the minimum number of semester credit hours required for graduation. - 4.
+Complete the Department and Major Curriculum requirements.

+- 3. Complete the minimum number of semester credit hours required for graduation. - 4.
 Students pursuing a minor must fulfill the prerequisite requirements for any of the 18 credit hour courses required for the minor. - 5.
 Students pursuing a program must earn at least 25 percent of the credit hours required at Alabama A&M University. - 6.
-Students pursuing a program must earn at least 50 percent of course work in the major area at AAMU.

-- 7. Maintain the grade point averages and course grades noted on each curricula page for programs, majors, concentrations, minors, courses, etc. - 8.
-Liberal Studies: - o Must have completed 50 hours to be eligible for the program. - o Must have completed General Education requirements. - Must earn a grade of "C" or better in ENG 101 and 102 (Composition I and II) and may earn a grade of "D" in other courses. - o Must complete 21 hours in a discipline for the concentration. - o Maintain a cumulative grade point average of 2.0 or above for the concentration. - o 50% coursework of the 21 hour concentration must be earned at AAMU. - o Must complete at least 39 credit hours at the 300-400 level.
+Students pursuing a program must earn at least 50 percent of course work in the major area at AAMU. - Maintain the grade point averages and course grades noted on each curricula page for programs, majors, concentrations, minors, courses, etc. - 8.
+Liberal Studies: - o Must have completed 50 credit hours to be eligible for the program. - o Must have completed University General Education requirements. - o Must earn a grade of "C" or better in ENG 101 and 102 (Composition I and II). - o Must complete MTH 112 or higher in General Education requirements. - Must complete 21 hours minimum in a concentration. - o Student must fulfill all requirements of their specific concentration, including prerequisite courses, minimum grades and minimum GPA.
+Maintain a cumulative grade point average of 2.0 (or above if required) for the concentration. - o 50% coursework of the concentration must be earned at AAMU. - o Must complete at least 39 credit hours at the 300-400 level.